nuScenes: A multimodal dataset for autonomous driving: Tasks Metrics

 { \begin{footnotesize}

-\end{footnotesize} } This is to guarantee that MOTAR values span the entire $[0, 1]$ range.
+\end{footnotesize} } This is to guarantee that $\text{sMOTA}_r$ values span the entire $[0, 1]$ range.
 We perform 40-point interpolation in the recall range $[0.1, 1]$ (the recall values are denoted as $\mathcal{R}$).
-AMOTA is the main metric and challenge winners are determined according to it.
+The resulting sAMOTA metric is the main metric for the tracking task: { \begin{footnotesize}